sanzaru/SimpleToast/README.md

 * Custom toast content support: You can show whatever you want inside the toast.
 * Timeout functionality: You decide if and when the toast should disappear.
-* Callback functionality: Run code when the toast disappeared.

 ## Installation